 The rooms and furniture didn’t quite gel with me.
 It didn’t feel like this was the original setup of the home.
 It’s like three rooms were chosen and some old furniture was arranged in the rooms but it didn’t seem like this was how the home would have been organized long ago.
 If you’ve been to the Quinta Montes Molina Mansion in Merida, Centro Cultural Casa No 6 pales in comparison.

 6. Museo El Palacio (City Museum of Campeche)

 - Open: 10:00 AM – 3:00 PM

 Another place to only visit if you’ve got a lot of time to kill and if you really need to go somewhere with air conditioning is Museo El Palacio, a fancy name for the City Museum of Campeche.
 Here you can learn a bit about the history of Campeche.

-Basically, the museum is filled with cardboard cut outs of the conquistadors who first settled in Campeche with explanations in Spanish and little miniature replicas of the city and forts of Campeche.
-There is not many explanations in Enlgish on the history of the city.
-The only actual artifacts that you can see is a display of some old weapons.
+Basically, the museum is filled with cardboard cutouts of the conquistadors who first settled in Campeche with explanations in Spanish and little miniature replicas of the city and forts of Campeche.
+There are not many explanations in English on the history of the city.
+The only actual artifact that you can see is a display of some old weapons.
 I love to learn about a city’s history, but this museum was rather disappointing.
 I recommend taking the trolley tour for a better introduction to the city’s history.

 7. Xmuch’haltun Botanical Gardens